-Annual Stipend/Salary for Full-time Interns \$29,196 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$31,593 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided: Trainee contribution to cost required?
-Yes

-Coverage of family member(s) available?
+Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
 Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 104 (13 days) Hours of Annual Paid Sick Leave 104 (13 days) In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
 Yes

-Other Benefits (please describe): Administrative Leave totaling up to 10 days is offered to each trainee to attend relevant conferences, continuing education programs, and dissertation defense.
+Other Benefits (please describe): All trainees are members of the psychologist's union.
+Administrative Leave totaling up to 10 days is offered to each trainee to attend relevant conferences, continuing education programs, and dissertation defense.
 Administrative Leave must be requested in advance and is granted based on the Director of Psychology Training's discretion.
-A total of \$750 per calendar year is offered to each trainee to attend training/learning experiences.
-There are also 12 paid holidays.
+A total of \$1000 per calendar year is offered to each trainee to attend training/learning experiences relevant to their work at Saint Elizabeths.
+Metro (D.C.'s public transportation system) benefits of \$50/month are provided for all employees, and there are 11 paid holidays.